T-Norms Driven Loss Functions for Machine Learning: Background on the Integration of Learning and Logic Reasoning

-A special note concerns \emph{quantifiers} that have to be thought of as aggregating operators with respect to the predicate domains.
-For instance, according to \citet{novak2012mathematical}, that first proposed a fuzzy generalization of first--order logic, the \emph{universal} and \emph{existential quantifiers} may be converted as the infimum and supremum over a domain variable (or minimum and maximum when dealing with finite domains) that are common to any t-norm fuzzy logic.
-In particular, given a formula $\varphi(x)$ depending on a certain variable $x\in\mathcal{X}$, where $\mathcal{X}$ denotes the available samples for one of the involved predicates in $\varphi$, the semantics of the quantifiers are fuzzified as:
+A special note concerns quantifiers. \ar{They aggregate the truth-values of predicates over their corresponding domains}.
+For instance, according to \cite{novak2012mathematical}, that first proposed a fuzzy generalization of FOL, the universal and existential quantifiers may be converted as the infimum and supremum over a domain variable (\ar{coinciding with} minimum and maximum when dealing with finite domains).
+In particular, given a formula $\varphi(x)$ depending on a certain variable $x\in\mathcal{X}$, where $\mathcal{X}$ denotes the \ar{finite set of} available samples for one of the involved predicates in $\varphi$, the fuzzy semantics of the quantifiers is given by:

-As shown in the next section, this quantifier translation is not well justified for all t-norms and this paper provides a more principled approach to perform this translation.
+As shown in the next section, this quantifier \ar{relaxation} is not \ar{convenient} for all the t-norms and we propose a more principled approach for the translation.

 Once all the formulas in $KB$ are converted into real-valued functions, their distance from satisfaction (i.e. distance from 1-evaluation) can be computed according to a certain decreasing mapping $L$ expressing the penalty for the violation of any constraint.
-Assuming rule independence, learning can be formulated as the joint minimization over the single rules using the following loss function factorization:
+In order to satisfy all the constraints, the learning problem can be formulated as the joint minimization over the single rules using the following loss function factorization:

-where any $\beta_\psi$ denotes the weight for the logical constraint $\psi$ in the $KB$, which can be selected via cross-validation or jointly learned \citep{kolb2018learning,marra2019integrating}, $f_{\psi}$ is the functional representation of the formula $\psi$ according to a certain t-norm fuzzy logic and $L$ is a decreasing function denoting the penalty associated to the distance from satisfaction of formulas, so that $L(1)=0$.
-This paper will show that the selected semantics of the $f_\psi$ converting a generic formula $\psi$ and the choice of the $L$ loss are intrinsically connected, and they can be both derived by the selection of a t-norm generator.
+Here any $\beta_\psi$ denotes the weight for the logical constraint $\psi$ in the $KB$, which can be selected via cross-validation or jointly learned \cite{kolb2018learning,marra2019integrating}, $f_{\psi}$ is the functional representation of the formula $\psi$ according to a certain t-norm fuzzy logic and $L$ is a decreasing function denoting the penalty associated to the distance from satisfaction of formulas, so that $L(1)=0$.

+\ar{As described in Section \ref{sec:related_works}, in this neural-symbolic scenario all the steps involved in the translation of FOL formulas into a loss function are treated separately, involving very heterogeneous choices.
+In the next section, we show instead that these steps are intrinsically connected and they can be uniformly derived from a unique global choice: the selection of a t-norm generator. }